RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Experimental Results

-For traditional approaches, we select: \textbf{METIS} solver that is used to partitioning graphs with balanced size. \textbf{Spectral Clustering} uses eigenvectors and k-means to perform graph partitioning.

-We also propose two baselines for ring and wedge partitions: \textbf{Bruteforce} method to enumerate possible ring and wedge partitions. \textbf{Random} to randomly generate 10,000 partitions and choose the best performance one as the result.

-For Reinforcement Learning based graph partitioning methods, we select two state-of-the-art methods, \textbf{ClusterNet} and \textbf{NeuroCUT}, which are introduced in Subsection \ref{subsec:mlgp}.

-Finally, we compare above methods with our proposed WRT.
-We also compare these methods with the variants of WRT, and the results are in the Appendix due to the space limitation.
+We compare our proposed method with the following baselines and methods.
+For traditional approaches, we select: \textbf{METIS}, a solver that is used to partition graphs with balanced size. \textbf{Spectral Clustering} uses eigenvectors and k-means to perform graph partitioning.
+We also propose two baselines for ring and wedge partitions: \textbf{Bruteforce} method to enumerate possible ring and wedge partitions. \textbf{Random} to randomly generate 10,000 partitions and choose the best-performing one as the result.
+For Reinforcement Learning based graph partitioning methods, we select two state-of-the-art methods, \textbf{ClusterNet} and \textbf{NeuroCUT}, which are introduced in Section \ref{sec:related-work}.
+Finally, we compare the above methods with our proposed \ourmodel. \ifextendedversion We also compare these methods with the variants of \ourmodel, and the results are in Appendix \ref{app:ablation} due to the space limitation. \fi